 When Should You See a Spine Specialist?

-- Pain persisting for more than 6–8 weeks despite simple measures
+- Pain persisting for more than 6–8 weeks

 - Difficulty sitting for work, travel, or daily activities

-- Pain affecting sleep, mobility, or quality of life
+- Pain affecting sleep or mobility

-- Tailbone pain after a fall or direct trauma
+- Tailbone pain after a fall

 Conclusion